polius/meteornext-docs/docs/guides/utils/restore.md

 ## Requirements

-Theres some requirements that have to be fullfilled in order to perform restores in different regions.
+There are some requirements that have to be fullfilled in order to perform restores in different regions.

 This behaviour happens when we want to do a restore in a server which its region has the `SSH Tunnel` option enabled.
 In this case we will have to install some components in that SSH machine before starting the restore.